 Explore Zagreb’s rich heritage and vibrant culture with a guided wine and food tour.
 Taste local wines and culinary icons.

-- Croatian National Theatre in Zagreb - The Croatian National Theatre’s neo-baroque building is a prominent venue for both opera and ballet.
+- Croatian National Theatre in Zagreb - The Croatian National Theatre’s neo-baroque building is a prominent venue for opera and ballet.
 It was inaugurated in 1895 by Emperor Franz Joseph I von Habsburg.
-The theatre and its surroundings are the epicenter of Zagreb’s social life.
-Additionally, the square is the hub of intellectual life, housing the University of Zagreb Headquarters, museums, academies, and institutes.
+The theatre and its surroundings are the hub of Zagreb’s social life.
+Additionally, the square is the center of intellectual life, housing the University of Zagreb Headquarters, museums, academies, and institutes.

 - Nikola Tesla Statue - At the monument dedicated to one of the world’s greatest minds and inventors, born and raised in Croatia, we will hear the story of Nikola Tesla.
-As an introvert, he might be disappointed with his current location in the bustling Špica - the heart of Zagreb’s social life.
-Its vibrant streets serve as a stage and catwalk where visibility is key.
-Filled with intriguing sacral and civil architecture, it also features a small flower market, earning it the nickname Flower Square (Cvjetni Trg).
+As an introvert, he might be surprised by his current location in the bustling Špica, the epicenter of Zagreb’s social life.
+Its lively streets serve as a stage and catwalk where visibility is key.
+Full of intriguing sacral and civil architecture, it also hosts a small flower market, earning it the nickname Flower Square (Cvjetni Trg).

 - Zagreb Cable Car - The Oktogon passage reveals the story behind the necktie and other Croatian inventions, along with the touching tale of Pluto, a stray dog honored with a monument.
-This marks the beginning of Ilica - Zagreb’s longest street and former main shopping area.
-In contrast, this road leads to a quaint side street where a true rarity awaits - a romantic old Funicular with the shortest route in the world.
+This marks the beginning of Ilica, Zagreb’s longest street and former main shopping area.
+In contrast, this road leads to a quaint side street where a true rarity awaits—a romantic old Funicular with the shortest route in the world.
 The funicular has connected Downtown and Upper Town (Gradec) since the 1890s.
-At its summit, enjoy a breathtaking panorama of Zagreb.
+At its summit, enjoy a stunning panorama of Zagreb.

-- Lotrscak Tower - The Lotrščak Tower is a symbol of Zagreb.
+- Lotrscak Tower - Lotrščak Tower is one of Zagreb’s iconic symbols.
 It houses a cannon that marks noon with a daily shot.
 At the top, there is a dome with a lookout point.
 It is one of the best-preserved fortifications of the medieval town from which Zagreb evolved.
+Nearby, we will take a bubbly break, savoring local sparkling wine with a city view.
+Priceless ;)

 - St. Mark’s Square - The charming Gothic church of St. Mark is perhaps Zagreb’s most photogenic building.
-The ancient coats of arms of Zagreb and Croatia on its roof symbolically represent the political heart of Croatia.
+Ancient coats of arms of Zagreb and Croatia on its roof symbolically represent the political heart of Croatia.
 The Croatian government and parliament buildings are located here.
-This entire scene offers the image of an idyllic and peaceful European country, albeit under the watchful eye of security guards.
+This entire scene offers an image of an idyllic and peaceful European country, albeit under the watchful eye of security guards.

 - Tkalciceva Street - The suburb between Gradec and Kaptol, two medieval towns from which modern Zagreb developed, has a fascinating history.
 This is where craftsmen established their industries, and slopes were planted with vineyards and gardens, some of which remain today.
-This vibrant part of the city was once the scene of fierce civil disputes but also a place of pleasure known as the red light district.
+This vibrant part of the city was once the scene of fierce civil disputes but also a place of pleasure known as the red-light district.
 Once notorious, today it’s one of the city’s most picturesque streets and a popular date night spot.
-It is also home to the only vineyard in the center of a European capital.
-Here, we will take a break and enjoy a sparkling wine made from grapes from this vineyard.
-An unforgettable experience of tasting bubbles with a view of the Zagreb cathedral.
+Along the way, we will also see the only vineyard in the center of a European capital and hear the intriguing story behind it.

-- Dolac Market - The path leads us to the Dolac market.
-It owes its name to the old neighborhood Dolac, which was demolished along with part of the medieval walls in 1930 to make way for a new and modern market.
+- Dolac Market - The path leads us to the Dolac market, named after the old neighborhood Dolac, which was demolished along with part of the medieval walls in 1930 to make way for a new and modern market.
 It is affectionately known as The Belly of Zagreb.
 At its stalls, one can find a variety of organic seasonal foods as well as authentic regional delicacies.
 It’s no wonder that Zagreb’s best restaurants and hotels source their supplies here.
 And some flowers too.

 - Ban Josip Jelacic Square - This bustling square is the true heart of Zagreb.
 Some call it the biggest stage in Croatia, while others consider it the largest tram station.
 Like every main city square, it’s the central place where people gather for celebrations, protests, and concerts.
 It’s often the starting point for exploring the city’s secrets.
 The focal point of the square is the imposing statue of Viceroy Josip Jelačić, one of the most significant historical figures of this part of Europe.
 He was the man who abolished serfdom and called the first democratic elections in Croatia in the mid-19th century.

-- King Tomislav Square - Finally, the tour concludes at this insightful hedonistic journey’s endpoint.
-This square is named after the first Croatian King Tomislav, represented by his equestrian statue - the most famous work of the greatest Croatian sculptor of the 19th century, Robert Frangeš-Mihanović.
-For many travelers arriving in Zagreb by train, this was their first encounter with the city - with an impressive equestrian statue and a romantic art pavilion in the foreground and the cathedral towers and the mountain in the background.
+- King Tomislav Square - Finally, we reach the endpoint of this insightful hedonistic tour.
+This square is named after the first Croatian King Tomislav, represented by his equestrian statue—the most famous work of the greatest Croatian sculptor of the 19th century, Robert Frangeš-Mihanović.
+For many travelers arriving in Zagreb by train, this was their first encounter with the city—with an impressive equestrian statue and a romantic art pavilion in the foreground, and the cathedral towers and the mountain in the background.
 Before parting, there is another small surprise waiting for you here.
-And as every end marks a new beginning - perhaps you’d like to explore other hidden treasures of Zagreb and its region.
+And as every end marks a new beginning—perhaps you’d like to explore other hidden treasures of Zagreb and its region.

 - Funicular ticket